Navigation: Program use >

 -The main menu above the toolbar allows you to edit the program settings ("Options -> Program settings..."), manage configurations, open the current logfile from the "File" menu (fig. 1.1.2).

 Fig. 1.1.1 Main program window

 Fig. 1.1.2.
 "File" menu item

 By default (after installation), the program has not any data sources configured.
-If the list of data sources on the toolbar is empty, then the program will ask you to add new configuration.
+If the list of data sources on the toolbar is empty, then the program will ask you to add a new configuration.
 Otherwise, the program will fill in the list of data sources and try to start logging of data sources configured.
-Yes, of course, all your settings are being saved while exiting from the program and loaded while the program start.
+Yes, of course, all your settings are being saved while exiting from the program and loaded during the program start.